adopt-it/terraform-iam-AWS-users/README.md

 to install any dependencies and modules required.

-3. Edit the file [variables.tf](variables.tf) with the required values for the users.
+3. Edit the file [variables.tf](variables.tf) with the required values for the infrastructure deployment.

 4. Make sure to proceed first with a dry-run approach to list down the activities and resources from terraform: